-Because of too simple design decisions, Cooper et Al. discovered that for many systems, the interface often maps the code implementation, and do not meet the goals of the users[5].
+Because of too simple design decisions, for many systems the interface maps the code implementation, and do not meet the goals of the users [5].
 For example, a program would like to ask if the user wants to save the changes, which in most cases should be done without asking.
 This happens because it reflects more or less the way the file system internally works.

 The approach of self-reconfiguring interfaces is to try to reduce as much as possible the gap between the configuration and the execution.
-Reactive customization is at the core of self-reconfiguring interfaceS.
+Reactive customization is at the core of self-reconfiguring interfaces.
 The purpose is to empower the user with programming capacities, by specifying a desired behaviour on-the-fly.
 Coding should be done by the interface itself, so that the programmer would not spend too much time learning an API.

-Bret Victor investigated the way courses currently teach programming [25] and depicted its bottlenecks.
-By comparing the program output to the code, Bret found principles for programming environments, if implemented correctly, would lead to a better understanding and a better learning curve for users and programmers.
+Bret Victor investigated the way courses currently teach programming [26] and depicted its bottlenecks.
+By comparing the program output to the code, B. Victor found principles for programming environments, if implemented correctly, would lead to a better understanding and a better learning curve for users and programmers.